Hellen Mubanga

 Hellen Mubanga (born 23 May 1995) is a Zambian footballer who plays as a forward for Spanish Primera Federación club Zaragoza CFF and the Zambia women's national team.

 Club career

 Mubanga played for Bauleni Sports Academy and Red Arrows in Zambia and for Zaragoza CFF in Spain.

 International career

-Mubanga was part of the team at the 2014 African Women's Championship and the 2018 Africa Women Cup of Nations.
+Mubanga was part of the team at the 2014 African Women's Championship, the 2018 Africa Women Cup of Nations, and the 2023 FIFA Women's World Cup.